 Blogger and Intel social media strategist Michael Brito discusses three realities he's learned about social media from his experiences with working in enterprise, including: Consumers already get it, but brands are still trying to figure it out; brands should focus on the people first and the tools last; and there is no such thing as a social media expert quite yet.

-You're not the only one still trying to figure out social media best practices.
+Lesson: You're not the only one still trying to figure out social media best practices.

 Concerned about the quality of some of your inbound links?
 Worried that Google will punish you for it?
 Fuhgetaboutit!
 Barry's article relays some valuable information found on the Google blog that convinces us not to be so alarmed.

 While inbound links are certainly a significant factor in Google's search engine ranking algorithm, keep in mind that it's just one of many.
-So instead of spending time worrying about factors you can't control, Barry encourages us to focus our efforts on the factors you
+So instead of spending time worrying about factors you can't control, Barry encourages us to focus our efforts on the factors you can control, like creating remarkable content !

-Focus your SEO efforts on aspects you can control, such as creating outstanding content.
+Lesson: Focus your SEO efforts on aspects you can control, such as creating outstanding content.